-In this post: Easy tutorial to make a schoolroom-style hanging map.
+An easy tutorial to make a vintage schoolroom-style hanging map.

-With their bright colors, and interesting designs, maps also make great artwork.
-Here’s how you can turn an inexpensive paper map into a schoolroom-style hanging map, for the perfect home decor.
+With the bright colors and inspiration for wanderlust, maps also make great artwork.
+Here’s how I turned an inexpensive paper world map into a vintage, schoolroom-style pull down map, for the perfect home decor.

-- Paper map of your choice (try to get one that’s never been folded)
+- Paper map of your choice (get one that says rolled, not folded)

 - White fabric for backing (slightly larger than the map in all directions)

 - Top board (I used a 3/4″ x 1.5″ piece of 6′ long Douglas Fir)